 Oftentimes, though, there are a lot of delays between when a client sees a doctor and when the lawyer requests the medical records.
 Whether it is developing a medical chronology or a current statement of damages, the whole process could take a long time, and a lot of it is outside of their control.
 For example, a lot of delays come from healthcare providers failing to provide bills and records in a timely manner.

-One of the primary qualities a person should look for when seeking advice from a Richmond traumatic brain injury lawyer is trustworthiness, because that is going to be a critical part of the process later on.
+One of the primary qualities a person should look for when setting up an initial consultation from a Richmond traumatic brain injury lawyer is trustworthiness, because that is going to be a critical part of the process later on.
 It is also important to ask the lawyer how many traumatic brain injury cases they have handled before, how many have they tried versus how many they have settled, and if they have worked with neuropsychiatrists before.

 Traumatic brain injuries are tough cases, requiring a great deal of work and a lot of resources.
 A trustworthy and competent lawyer would accept that challenge and apply their experience to fight for the justice and outcome the victim deserves.